DoodleBlob-University/chatBot/README.md

 # B2 Chat Bot
-Welcome to our chat bot, we have loads of into coming soon.
+Welcome to our chat bot, we have loads of info coming soon.

 ## Getting Started
 Follow the next few steps to get started.